bredelings/BAli-Phy/doc/man/bp-analyze.md

 Generate an HTML report summarizing bali-phy runs.

+When every chain contains a `C1.propertiesN.json` stream for a partition, **bp-analyze** computes pooled posterior mean character properties and embeds an interactive property viewer in that partition's tip-alignment pages.
+Partitions with property logs missing from one or more chains are skipped rather than pooling a biased subset.
+Property overlays are omitted from ancestral and alignment-difference pages.

 The report is created at **Reports/index.html**.

 A log of all sub-commands is created at **Reports/bp-analyze.log**.